Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 Note that nearly all of these offer long-term investments only.
 Most real estate crowdfunding sites expect you to leave your money invested for at least five years.

-Rather than fixating on management fees for these crowdfunded real estate platforms, I focused on rate of return.
-The sad fact is that real estate investment platforms can hide fees easily, so their disclosed fees mean little.
-For example, if they do maintenance in-house, they can bill as much as they want as an hourly rate, to pad their profit margin.
+Rather than fixating on management fees for these crowdfunded real estate platforms, I focused on the rate of return.
+The sad fact is that real estate investment sites or platforms can hide fees easily, so their disclosed fees mean little.
+For example, if they do maintenance in-house, they can bill as much as they want at an hourly rate to pad their profit margin.

-Finally, we removed Roofstock One, LEX Markets and Rich Uncles/Modiv from this list.
-LEX Markets closed down their real estate crowdfunding platform in early 2023 due to lack of usage.
+Finally, we removed Roofstock One, LEX Markets, and Rich Uncles/Modiv from this list.
+LEX Markets closed down its real estate crowdfunding platform in early 2023 due to a lack of usage.
 And after NNN REIT bought crowdfunded real estate platform Rich Uncles and rebranded it as Modiv, they launched it as a publicly-traded REIT.
-Roofstock wound down their Roofstock One program in late 2023, so none of these count as a current real estate crowdfunding investment.
+Roofstock wound down its Roofstock One program in late 2023, so none count as a current real estate crowdfunding investment.

-Groundfloor takes a unique approach to real estate crowdfunding investments.
+Groundfloor takes a unique approach compared to other real estate crowdfunding platforms.

 Unlike pooled REITs such as Fundrise and Streitwise, Groundfloor is a hard money lender.
 They issue short-term fix-and-flip loans to real estate investors, and you can pick and choose which loans you want to invest in.
 Most loans are for 12 months, plus or minus a few months.